Is Heat and Dust based on a true story?

 Q: Are the characters in Heat and Dust real people?

-A: No, the characters in Heat and Dust are fictional and not based on real individuals.
+A: No, the characters in Heat and Dust are fictional creations Ruth Prawer Jhabvala.

 Conclusion